Minor in Speech-Language Pathology

 About

-A Minor in Speech-Language Pathology provides students with a comprehensive introduction to speech, language, and hearing science.
-Offered both online and on-campus, the program enhances a student's primary degree by providing valuable knowledge in communication disorders.
-With 20 total credit hours, students complete 12 required credits and choose eight elective credits, allowing them to tailor their learning experience.
+A Minor in Speech-Language Pathology offers students a foundational understanding of speech, language, and hearing sciences.
+Available both online and on campus, the minor complements a student’s primary degree by providing essential knowledge in the field of communication disorders.

 Why pursue a Minor in Speech-Language Pathology at Fort Hays State University?

-Fort Hays State University offers a unique and adaptable Minor in Speech-Language Pathology that supports a variety of undergraduate majors.
-Online and on-campus course delivery allows students the flexibility to customize their academic experience to fit their personal schedules and career goals.
+Fort Hays State University offers a flexible and well-rounded Minor in Speech-Language Pathology that complements a wide range of undergraduate majors.
+With both online and on-campus course options, students can tailor their academic experience to align with their personal schedules and professional goals.

 Who is this program for?